Astro-Kosmic/Partiel_Git_Github_PEREZ_Lucas_ESGI_2/readme.md

   Handles the visual styling of the calculator.

 - `calculator.js`
-  Contains the JavaScript logic (currently minimal).
+  Contains the JavaScript logic.

 ## Current State
 The calculator interface is fully displayed in the browser.
 Buttons are clickable and detected using JavaScript event listeners.
 The calculator now supports addition between two numbers using the "+" operator.

-No calculation logic has been implemented yet.
+The calculator now supports subtraction between two numbers using the "-" operator.

 ## Next Steps
 Future development will include:
-- Displaying user input on the screen
-- Handling arithmetic operations
-- Computing and displaying calculation results
+- The multiplication feature